n-kar4/Blog_Website/README.md

     SELECT
         *,
         CASE
-            WHEN SOURCE_SDIO <> 'PURANN' AND SUBSTRING(SOURCE_TRANSACTION_CODE, 9, 1) <> 'P' THEN
+            WHEN SOURCE_SDIO != 'PURANN' AND SUBSTRING(SOURCE_TRANSACTION_CODE, 9, 1) != 'P' THEN
                 'Invalid SDIO and Transaction Code combination found in the source file' WHEN ERF_CNTRCT_NUM IS NULL THEN
-                'Easy Group Account ID to ERF CNTRCT_NUM translation not found in the erf_contracts w Fund ID with GG Lookup file'
-            WHEN ERF_FUND_ID IS NULL THEN
+                'Easy Group Account ID to ERF CNTRCT_NUM translation not found in the fund_loockup file' WHEN ERF_FUND_ID IS NULL THEN
-                'SDIO ID to ERF Fund ID translation not found in the erf_contracts w Fund ID with GG Lookup file' WHEN ERF_TRANS_TYPE_CODE IS NULL THEN
+                'SDIO ID to ERF Fund ID translation not found in the fund_loockup file' WHEN ERF_TRANS_TYPE_CODE IS NULL THEN
-                'Telus Code to ERF Trans Type Code translation not found in the ERF Cat Code and Cat Item Code for PARIS TTC with mapping to Empower Codes file'
+                'Telus Code to ERF Trans Type Code translation not found in the ttc_loockup file' ELSE NULL
-            ELSE NULL
         END AS ERROR_DESCRIPTION
     FROM